Indonesian jet flew erratically the day before it crashed

 A safe visual landing should have been possible even with faulty indicators and a lack of autopilot systems, the pilot sources said.

-In July, a Malaysia Airlines flight took off from Brisbane, Australia without removing covers on the pitot tubes.
+In July, a Malaysia Airlines flight took off from Brisbane, Australia without removing covers on the pilot tubes.

-In 2009, Air France flight 447 crashed into the Atlantic Ocean after icing that blocked the pitot tubes caused unreliable airspeed data and the confused pilots entered a high-altitude stall and ignored cockpit alarms, according to a report from France’s BEA.
+In 2009, Air France flight 447 crashed into the Atlantic Ocean after icing that blocked the pilot tubes caused unreliable airspeed data and the confused pilots entered a high-altitude stall and ignored cockpit alarms, according to a report from France’s BEA.
 All 228 people on board died.

-(Reporting by Jamie Freed and Tom Allard; additional reporting by Fergus Jensen in Pakisjaya, Cindy Silviana in Jakarta and Tim Hepher in Hong Kong Editing by John Chalmers and Raju Gopalakrishnan)
+Reporting by Jamie Freed and Tom Allard; additional reporting by Fergus Jensen in Pakisjaya, Cindy Silviana in Jakarta and Tim Hepher in Hong Kong; Editing by John Chalmers and Raju Gopalakrishnan